Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to surrender 71 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (72 total, 1.1 per game).

-- Suarez gets the start for the Phillies, his seventh of the season.
-He is 1-2 with a 4.70 ERA and 28 strikeouts in 30 2/3 innings pitched.

-- The left-hander last pitched on Friday against the Los Angeles Dodgers, when he went six innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Saturday against the Los Angeles Dodgers, when he tossed 6 1/3 innings, allowing six earned runs while giving up seven hits.

-- The 27-year-old has a 4.70 ERA and 8.2 strikeouts per nine innings across six games this season, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.